pedrocoutinhosilva/shiny.pwa/README.md

 NOTE: While domain is the only required argument, location is VERY important if when your app is hosted in a subdirectory.
 ```

+4 - If you prefer to not generate the service worker every time your app starts, you can omit the `output` attribute from the `pwa()` function and instead run `createServiceWorker(output_folder)` to generate a `pwa.service-worker.js` file.
+This file does not need to be added as a dependency to your UI but must be available under `https://yourapp.com/pwa.service-worker.js`.
+The easiest way to achieve this with shiny is to add it to your `www` folder.

 4 - Thats it!